jasonvan/prexel/README.md

 * Source Code
     * [DETERMINE REMAINING TASKS]

-#### Plugin
+### Plugin
 * [DETERMINE MORE TASKS]
 * Create new file for source code
-* Split prexel entry on newlines
+* Split prexel entry on double newlines
 * Allow user the option to specify if they want pretty-print or source code, both, or neither, when running the prexel command
 * Add Linux and Windows .sublime-keymap files
+* I’ve also been thinking a lot about the “need” to synchorize between generated classes, XML fragment, and pretty-printed diagrams.
+I believe we still need to synchronize the XML fragment and pretty-printed diagram, but I question whether we need to keep t

-#### XML Code
+### XML Code
 * [DETERMINE MORE TASKS]
 * XMIAdaptor - handles the conversion of a Diagram object in and out of XMI
 * Fragment aggregation code